 You can access this greenway from the #77 bus and exit at Village Square Shopping Center.
 Walk or bike 1.8 miles to Truman Park.
 (There is a sidewalk and it is a bit hilly).

 You can park in Truman Park in Hazelwood.

-There is a little more than a third of a mile paved trail that extends from the fishing pond at the north of Harry St. Truman Park in Hazelwood toward the St. Stanislaus Conservation area, but does not yet connect.
+There is a little more than a third of a mile paved trail that extends from the fishing pond at the north of Harry St. Truman Park in Hazelwood toward the St. Stanislaus Conservation area.

 It is mostly shady with some rolling hills and is a quiet and peaceful place to walk, ride a bike or just sit and enjoy the sounds of birds chirping in the woods!
 There is parking at a trailhead near Truman Park Pond.